-- Each chapter covered in the text(s) will have an associated end of chapter quiz that the students must complete. - The quizzes will be theory based multiple choice questions, each worth one mark.
-Each Quiz will have 20 multiple choice questions. - It is imperative for the student to study and complete the questions at the back of each chapter to be successful at these guizzes. - The best 10 quizzes out of 12 will account for 25% of the student's final grade (10 @ 2.5% = 25%).
-The breakdown of the quizzes is as follows: - Chapter 1 7 best 6/7 quizzes - Chapter 8 12 best 4/5 guizzes - The quizzes will be marked immediately and the student will receive their grade immediately.
-Corrections for the attempted guiz will be made available to the student after the due date. - All quizzes must be completed before the expiration of the pre-set due date or the student will receive a mark of zero (0) for any missed quizzes (see schedule for dates). - Once the quiz has been started, you must complete the entire quiz within the 60-minute time limit.
+- Each chapter covered in the text(s) will have an associated end of chapter quiz that the students must complete. - It is imperative for the student to study and complete the questions at the back of each chapter to be successful at these quizzes. - The quizzes will be marked immediately, and the student will receive their grade immediately.
+Corrections for the attempted quiz will be made available to the student after the due date. - All quizzes must be completed before the expiration of the pre-set due date or the student will receive a mark of zero (0) for any missed quizzes (see schedule for dates). - Once the quiz has been started, you must complete the entire quiz within the stipulated time limit.
 Logging off or losing the internet connection during the exam will result in a grade based only on the proportion of the exam that has been completed.
 It is imperative that the student has a reliable internet connection when attempting an exam. - The student will be given a maximum of two attempts at each chapter quiz. - The quizzes will be available to the student after the due date to use as a study tool for midterms and the final exam.